OPCFoundation/UA-.NETStandard-Samples/README.md

 ## Help wanted!

 The samples in this repository are hosted by the OPC Foundation to keep the sample code available for the community.
-However, due to limited capacity at the OPC Foundation only bare minimum maintenance and support can be provided.
+However, due to limited capacity at the OPC Foundation, only bare minimum maintenance and support can be provided.

 The OPC Foundation counts on the community to improve and maintain the samples and to help with issues to keep this repository alive!
-Please follow the steps outlined [here](## Contributing) to start contributing.
+Please follow the steps outlined [here](#contributing) to start contributing.

 ## Overview